JosephJ7/crimedetection-AYS/README.md

 # 📊 Ireland Crime Detection Dashboard

-An interactive Streamlit dashboard for visualizing crime statistics in Ireland by offence type and offender age.
-Integrated with Dagster for running data pipelines.
+An interactive data dashboard built with Streamlit for exploring and analyzing crime statistics in Ireland.
+It offers interactive visualizations based on offence types and the age distribution of suspected offenders.
+The data pipeline is powered by Dagster, automating the ETL (Extract, Transform, Load) workflow for consistent and up-to-date data delivery.

+The system ingests data from official APIs using the JSON-STAT standard and processes it through a Dagster-powered ETL pipeline.
+MongoDB is used for intermediate storage and transformation, while PostgreSQL serves as the queryable backend for the dashboard.
+Final visualizations are rendered through Plotly and served interactively using Streamlit.

 ## 📁 Project Structure